 The farm is located at the southern tip of South Florida.
 We experience hot wet summers and warm dry winters, winter is the main growing season for vegetables and summer time brings a magnificent abundance of tropical fruit.

-We farm on one acre of land and we serve a 90 member CSA, a handful of restaurants and you can also find us at the Legion Park Farmers Market every Saturday between November and May (we are not at the market this season and we are selling veggie boxes through our web store instead).
+We farm on one acre of land and we sell our produce through a CSA program a few select restaurants and at the Legion Park Farmers Market every Saturday between November and May.

-We are currently growing our third season and couldn't be more excited about the progress made so far.
+We are currently growing our fourth season and couldn't be more excited about the progress made so far.
+Our greatest joy is to share our vegetables with you, I hope you can try our vegetables and taste the difference.

 Farmer in Chief, Roberto Grossman